jeeliz/jeelizWeboji/README.md

 ## Documentation

-* `JEELIZFACEEXPRESSIONS`: All the helpers rely on this API to get the facial morph coefficients.
+* `JEELIZFACEEXPRESSIONS`: All the helpers rely on this library to get the facial morph coefficients.
 With this documentation you can interface this library with your own 3D or 2D engine.
 [Click here to read the PDF of the specs](/doc/jeelizFaceExpressions.pdf),
 * [README.md about using the meshConverter](/meshConverter): Used in the THREE.JS Raccoon demo
 * [Create your own animated emoticon for the web](https://jeeliz.com/blog/create-animojis-for-the-web/)
 * [Integrate the animated emoticon on your website](https://jeeliz.com/blog/add-a-weboji-on-website/)